What Are Natural Disasters?

 Prevention of Natural Disasters: TrapBag Barriers

-- Erosion control: Extreme winds, rising water levels, drought, earthquakes, and landslides can destabilize land.
+- Erosion control: Extreme winds, rising water levels, earthquakes, and landslides can destabilize land.
 TrapBag barriers offer incredible protection from erosion, ensuring property values do not drastically decline, and the ecosystem stays intact.

 - Spill control: Chemical and/or oil spills, like stormwater runoff, can be extremely detrimental to the environment, especially agricultural plots.
 Due to their incredible strength and durability, TrapBags are a great solution to retaining toxic chemicals.